Generalized Automorphisms of Channel Codes: Properties, Code Design, and a Decoder: Introduction

 \section{Introduction}

 Low\--density parity\--check (LDPC) codes are a prominent example of error correcting codes that are used in a large variety of applications.
-They were first proposed by Gallager together with a low\--complexity message passing decoder \cite{Gallager_LDPC_diss}, often called belief propagation (BP) decoder.
+They were first proposed by Gallager together with a low\--complexity message passing decoding algorithm \cite{Gallager_LDPC_diss}, often called belief propagation (BP) decoding.
 LDPC codes with large block lengths can achieve low error rates and close\--to\--capacity performance\cite{MCT08}.
 Yet, many low\--latency communication systems, such as the internet of things, autonomous driving, or communicating control commands, require codes of short block lengths.
-For such codes, there is still a considerable gap between the performance of a BP decoder and the maximum likelihood (ML) decoder.
-This can be attributed to the poor structural properties of the parity\--check matrix (PCM) of short codes for BP decoding, e.g., a large number of short cycles and of non\--zero entries, together with the sub\--optimality of the message passing decoder.
+For such codes, there is still a considerable gap between the performance of BP decoding and maximum likelihood (ML) decoding.
+This can be attributed to the poor structural properties of the parity\--check matrix (PCM) of short codes for BP decoding, e.g., a large number of short cycles and of non\--zero entries, together with the sub\--optimality of the message passing decoding algorithm.

-For any binary\--input memoryless symmetric output channel (BMSC), such as the additive white Gaussian noise (AWGN) channel, correctly decoding a received word with a symmetric message passing decoder depends only on the noise superimposed by the channel, not on the transmitted codeword itself \cite[Lemma 4.90]{MCT08}.
-Therefore, different variations of the decoder such as multiple bases belief propagation (MBBP) \cite{MBBP2} and automorphism ensemble decoding (AED) \cite{stuttgart_ldpc_aed} were proposed.
-Herein, an ensemble of noise representations or decoders aims to improve decoding.
-Following the latter statement, the MBBP decoder performs ensemble decoding, in which the received sequence is decoded by multiple different BP decoders in parallel.
+For any binary\--input memoryless symmetric output channel (BMSC), such as the additive white Gaussian noise (AWGN) channel, correctly decoding a received word with a symmetric message passing decoding algorithm depends only on the noise superimposed by the channel, not on the transmitted codeword itself \cite[Lemma 4.90]{MCT08}.
+Therefore, different variations of the algorithm such as multiple bases belief propagation (MBBP) \cite{MBBP2} and automorphism ensemble decoding (AED) \cite{stuttgart_ldpc_aed} were proposed.
+Herein, an ensemble of noise representations or decoding algorithms aims to improve decoding.
+Following the latter statement, MBBP decoding performs ensemble decoding, in which the received sequence is decoded by multiple different BP decoders in parallel.
 Similarly, the idea of the AED, as introduced in \cite{AED_RMcodes}, is to use the automorphism group defined in \cite{MacWilliamsSloane} to exploit different noise representations in parallel paths which is discussed in more detail in Sec. \ref{sec:aed}.